 ERNICA's patient representatives within the Esophageal Diseases working group are currently working on developing a ‘patient journey’ document, alongisde clinicians within the network.
 Creation of these documents asks patient representatives to reflect on their own personal journey with the rare disease they represent and map what their needs were against what would have been the 'ideal clinical care' at each stage.

-The 'patient journey' initiative was born in ERN GENTURIS and representatives have recently published a paper outlining the approach and its benefits.
+Representatives from ERN GENTURIS have recently published a paper outlining the 'Patient Journey' approach and its benefits.
 Click here to read.